xmmt/Oscilloscope-Stereo-Visualizer/README.md

 # Oscilloscope Stereo Visualizer
-This small program reads sound stream from system and visualizes like a oscilloscope.
+This small program reads the audio stream from the system and visualizes it as an oscilloscope.
 Two channels of stereo sound match to the X and Y axes on the oscilloscope screen.

 Uses __OpenAL__ and __SFML__.